cidverse/test/README.md

-# Dummy Repository for Tests
+# Dummy Repository for Testing